How to Read the Dashboard

 Our crisis dashboard includes signals from three areas: 1) public health, 2) the consumer sector and 3) financial markets.
 By pulling big data from traditional sources (earnings growth and gross domestic product, for example) and nontraditional sources (like Google Trends and Glassdoor), we can create a better mosaic of the road back.
-Public health, of course, is the key: until there’s a vaccine, the cascading impact of the virus may continue.
+Public health, of course, is the key: until vaccines are broadly available, the cascading impact of the virus may continue.

 The dashboard color codes (red, yellow or green) indicate the current state of each signal, while the arrows indicate the trend (improving, deteriorating or unchanged).

 What’s Changed Since Our March Update?

 Vaccine progress is enabling economic normalization, though vaccine availability varies widely country by country, and some nations remain as COVID-19 hot spots.
 Mobility is improving, particularly in the US, and schools are planning to move away from virtual learning plans the next academic year.
 Corporate health has improved, too.
 As the global economy rebounds, inflation is emerging as a medium-term concern for investors.

 - Globally, the number of confirmed COVID-19 cases—currently about 171 million—has stabilized in developed countries.
 However, some emerging countries, including India, remain hotspots.

 - About 61% of US people 18 and over have received at least one vaccine dose, with 40% of the population fully vaccinated.
 Vaccinations continue in other nations, albeit at a slower pace, with 5% of the world population fully vaccinated.

 - The R0, which tracks the average cases spread by one person, has been declining and is currently below 0.9 globally.
 In hotspots like India, R0 remains elevated but has been declining—having recently fallen below 1.0.